Start date: September 2023

 In addition to the bespoke activities within the School of Management, you also have access to the central UCL Careers provision.
 Every year over 1000 employers/organisations attend events arranged by UCL Careers, including careers fairs, employer presentations and sector ‘themed weeks’, which may include employer forums, networking events, talks on how to get into the sector and one-to-one advice sessions.

 Our students go on to careers in a range of sectors; the most common destinations for our students are consulting, banking and finance, management trainee programmes, marketing, and technology.
-Graduates from the MSc Management programme have secured jobs in a variety of high-profile companies including:
+The 2018-2019 Graduate Outcomes Survey shows that 94.2% of those surveyed (and who are eligible to work or study) secured highly-skilled work, or HE-level study within 15 months of graduating from the MSc Management programme.
+The graduates have found jobs in a variety of high-profile companies including

 - Deutsche Bank